-In the cases where mum rejects her puppies and does not feed them, the veterinary visit will be much more urgent since a newborn puppy has to fed approximately every four hours.
-In this case, the specialist will explain how to provide nutrition to newborn dogs and offer artificial formula for optimal nutrition.
+In the cases where mum rejects her puppies and does not feed them, the veterinary visit will be much more urgent since a newborn puppy has to feed approximately every four hours.
+In this case, the specialist will explain how to provide nutrition to newborn dogs and offer an artificial formula for optimal nutrition.

 What the vet will evaluate in the first visit?

 - Possible malformations

 - Mobility and reflexes